tapis-project/pearc20-tapis-tutorial/block2/apps.md

 ## Step 6: Modify app.json in the CLI
 This is a templated app json file.
 By default, it will grab the app name, version, executionSystem, deploymentSystem, and other parameters from your project.ini.
 Copy the app.json from [here](./templates/app.json) and paste in your app.json and make following changes:
+* Change the app name to something relevant
-* Change the value of deploymentPath to one obtained in Step 2
+* Change the value of deploymentPath to one obtained in Step 3
 * Change the values of deploymentSystem to your storage system
 * Change the value of executionSystem to your execution system

 ### Application Metadata
 An example Tapis App JSON definition: